-- Isolation for on campus students: All on campus students with symptoms of COVID-19 or a positive laboratory confirmed case of COVID-19 will be required to move to an isolation space on campus.
-Gonzaga's COVID-19 Action Response Team (CART) will assist with support during this time.
+- Isolation for on campus students: All on campus students with symptoms of COVID-19 or a positive laboratory confirmed case of COVID-19 are required to move to an isolation space on campus.
+Gonzaga's COVID-19 Action Response Team (CART) assists with support during this time.

 - Isolation for off campus students: All off campus students with symptoms of COVID-19 or a positive laboratory confirmed case of COVID-19 need to isolate in their place of residence and keep safely away from others in the residence (ex. private bedroom and bathroom and no shared spaces).
-If this is not possible, Spokane Regional Health District (SRHD) will assist in identifying appropriate options for isolation.
-The SRHD will assist with support during this time.
+If this is not possible, Spokane Regional Health District (SRHD) assists in identifying appropriate options for isolation.
+The SRHD assists with support during this time.

 Contact tracing is an effective disease control strategy that helps interrupt disease transmission.
 It involves working with an individual who has confirmed COVID-19 and the close contacts of that individual (close contacts may need to isolate or quarantine).
 The privacy and confidentiality rights of a confirmed case and close contacts will be maintained at all times.

-Gonzaga has hired a team of four contract tracers who are working out of our Health and Counseling Services department to conduct contract tracing and education on an ongoing basis.
+Gonzaga has a team of seven contract tracers who work out of our Health and Counseling Services department to conduct contract tracing and education on an ongoing basis.

-More frequent disinfection of surfaces and objects will be required for the duration of the COVID-19 pandemic.
+More frequent disinfection of surfaces and objects are required for the duration of the COVID-19 pandemic.

-Hand sanitizer will be placed in or near each room or near building entrances.
-Campus buildings will be cleaned and disinfected more frequently, and every GU community member has a responsibility for disinfecting their areas and when using shared resources.
-Meeting/conference/event rooms will be cleaned daily but space users should clean between meetings and events.
-Emergency blue phones will be disinfected daily and after a known call has been received.
+Hand sanitizer is placed in or near each room or near building entrances.
+Campus buildings are cleaned and disinfected more frequently, and every GU community member has a responsibility for disinfecting their areas and when using shared resources.
+Meeting/conference/event rooms are cleaned daily but space users should clean between meetings and events.
+Emergency blue phones are disinfected daily and after a known call has been received.
 The University’s custodial cleaning program uses an EPA-registered disinfectant to clean touchpoints, public and common area restrooms daily.
-Students living in on-campus housing are expected to clean the private bathrooms in their residences.
+Students living in on-campus housing are expected to continue to clean the private bathrooms in their residences.

 There are also dispenser stations throughout campus containing hand sanitizer.
 Hand sanitizer can help prevent the spread of the virus, though proper hand-washing technique is deemed to be more effective by the CDC.

-Facilities crews have also implemented extra measures to clean and disinfect surfaces in public areas that are touched frequently.
+Facilities crews implemented extra measures to clean and disinfect surfaces in public areas that are touched frequently.
 This includes surfaces such as door handles, banisters, and elevator buttons.
-An increased cleaning of these “touch points” has been in place since October to reduce health risks during flu season.
+An increased cleaning of these “touch points” has been in place since last year to reduce health risks during flu season.
 But we have stepped up these preventative measures to further mitigate risks of the novel coronavirus.